turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 } from 'near-sdk-as'
 ```

 We also need to update our buy function to automatically transfer the deposited amount to the receiver and to the smart contract (transaction fee).
+Update the buy function in `main.ts` with the following code:

 ```typescript
 export function buy(token_id: TokenId): TokenId {